 7. Is there a difference in cleaning?

-The cleaning of ceramic and induction hobs is the same.
+Cleaning ceramic and induction hobs is the same.
 Always allow the hob to cool down first.
 For light soiling, wipe with a soft cloth, warm water and washing-up liquid.
 Never use scouring powders or paste, metal scourers, oven cleaners or any abrasive cleaning products.
 You can use a scraper for the safe removal of cooked on deposits.
 To condition the glass surface, use a good quality ceramic hob cleaner.
-For more information, check out our range of induction cookers.
+Check out our oven cleaning tips for more information.